 What does this all mean?
 It means there's a world of difference when it comes to performance.
 It's as punchy as anything, with a bold, powerful sound.
 Yet detail is never sacrificed, and it's lean and agile enough to handle anything you can throw at it.

 Add in the addition of aptX Bluetooth for wireless playback, and you've got the best stereo amplifier around at this price and a very worthy 2019 What Hi-Fi?
 Award-winner.
 It sets a new standard for hi-fi amplifiers in this price bracket - one we can't see being surpassed any time soon.

 Read the full review: Cambridge Audio CXA81

-This excellent budget integrated amp borrows the power amp and moving magnet phono stage from its elder sibling, the Rega Brio, which you'll find in position five on this list.
+This excellent budget integrated amp borrows the power amp and moving magnet phono stage from its elder sibling, the Rega Brio, which you'll find in position six on this list.
 And it's quite obvious when you power up the io, that it's a descendant of this excellent amp.
 It showcases a fantastic sense of rhythm, impressive dynamics, detail.
 It's a whole lot of fun to listen to.
 In terms of stereo speakers, we'd look to partner the Rega with something like the Elac Debut 2.0 B6.2 or Bowers & Wilkins 606.

 One slight drawback is that in order to reach this level of audio quality, Rega has made the decision to stick purely with analogue inputs.
 The lack of any digital connectivity might be a hindrance to some, but it's not unheard of at this price point, and it doesn't dampen our enthusiasm for what is one of the best stereo amplifiers we've heard in 2020.